 By Cat Grayson.
-Last Updated 22nd November 2023.
-Below, you will find a guide to making a compensation claim for an accident causing a soft tissue injury.
+Last Updated 20th December 2023.
+Below, you will find a guide to making a compensation claim for an accident causing soft tissue injuries.
 Soft tissue injuries are the most common of all injuries.
 They range from simple bruises to sprains and strains.
 This guide aims to teach you all that you need to know about making a claim for such an injury.

 If you finish reading this guide and still have questions that need to be answered, please speak to one of our claims team on 0161 696 9685.
 They will be able to answer any questions for you, and also tell you how we can help you to make your claim using our simple and effective claims service.